sola-st/CodeMapper/README.md

 _* Note: Some folders are named 'anything_tracker' instead of 'CodeMapper' because the name was changed during development, but the older name is still used in some parts of the code._
 ### Tracking
 * **[CodeMapper]** Directory: *src/anything_tracker/experiments*
-  * ComputeCandidatesForAnnoData.py &emsp; Tracking the annotated data A and B.
+  * TrackHistoryPairsAnnoData.py &emsp; Tracking the annotated data A and B.
   * TrackHistoryPairsSuppression.py &emsp; Tracking the suppression study data.
+  * TrackHistoryPairsTrackerData.py &emsp; Tracking the CodeTracker data.
 * **[Baselines]** The entry point is located in the *src/anything_tracker/baselines* directory.
-  * BaselineOnAnnoData.py &emsp; Tracking the manually annotated data.
+  * BaselineOnAnnoTrackerData.py &emsp; Tracking the annotated data and CodeTracker data.
   * BaselineOnSuppression.py &emsp; Tracking the suppression study data.

 * **[Ablation studies]**
   * **[Disabling components]**  Directory: *src/anything_tracker/experiments/ablation/components*
     * DisableComponentAnnodata.py &emsp; Run an abation study to disable each component on the annotated data A and B.
     * DisableComponentSuppression.py &emsp; Run an abation study to disable each component on the suppression data.
+    * DisableComponentTrackerData.py &emsp; Run an abation study to disable each component on the CodeTracker data.
   * **[Various context sizes]**  Directory: *src/anything_tracker/experiments/ablation/context*
     * VariousContextSizesAnnodata.py &emsp; Run an abation study to track with various context sizes on the annotated data A and B.
     * VariousContextSizesSuppression.py &emsp; Run abation study to track with various context sizes on the suppression data.
+    * VariousContextSizesTrackerData &emsp; Run abation study to track with various context sizes on the CodeTracker data.

 ### Evaluation
 * **[Evaluation metrics]** Overlapping, Exact matches, Partial overlaps, Character distance, Recall, Precision, and  F1-score.
 * **[Measurement]** Directory: *src/anything_tracker/measurement*.
 These two files work for CodeMapper and baselines.
-  * MeasureAnnotatedData.py &emsp; Check the results of the annotated data A and B.
+  * MeasureAnnoTrackerData.py &emsp; Check the results of the annotated data A and B, and the CodeTracker data.
   * MeasureSuppression.py &emsp; Check the results of the suppression study data.

 * **[Evaluate ablation studies]**
   * **[Components]** Directory: *src/anything_tracker/measurement/ablation/components*
-    * ComponentMeasureAnnodata.py &emsp; Check the ablation study results of the annotated data A and B.
+    * ComponentMeasureAnnoTrackerData.py &emsp; Check the ablation study results of the annotated data A and B, and the CodeTracker data.
     * ComponentMeasureSuppression.py &emsp; Check the ablation study results of the suppression study data.
   * **[Context sizes]** Directory: *src/anything_tracker/measurement/ablation/context*
-    * ContextMeasureAnnodata.py &emsp; Check the ablation study results of the annotated data A and B.
+    * ContextMeasureAnnoTrackerData.py &emsp; Check the ablation study results of the annotated data A and B, and the CodeTracker data.
     * ContextMeasureSuppression.py &emsp; Check the ablation study results of the suppression study data.

 ### Visualization